Ramcat Historic District

 The Ramcat Historic District, also known as the Schuylkill Historic District, is a national historic district that is located in the Rittenhouse Square West neighborhood of Philadelphia, Pennsylvania.

 It was added to the National Register of Historic Places in 1986.

 History and architectural features

 This district encompasses 613 contributing buildings and includes a mix of transportation-related, residential, and industrial properties.
 The mid- to late-nineteenth-century housing stock is characterized as two-story, rowhouse dwellings for the working class.
 Notable non-residential buildings include the Wanamaker delivery garage, Gimbel's delivery garage, Lanston Monotype Co., Lippincott and Co.
 Press Building, Thornton-Fuller Auto Assembly Plant (1925), Crane Ice Cream Co.
 (1904, 1914), and the New York Pie Baking Co.

-It was added to the National Register of Historic Places in 1986.